myDevicesIoT/cayenne-docs/docs/LORA.md

 1. Which [LoRa technology device](#lora-senet-network-supported-devices) is being added?
 2. Your device will need to have been previously registered on the network.
 Refer to [Manual device registration](#lora-senet-network-manual-register-device) if you need help with manually registering your device on the network.
 3. What is the unique [DevEUI](#lora-about-deveuis) for the device being added?
+4. What is your unique Senet account API Key?

 To see how easy it is, let’s walk through an example of connecting an [Multitech mDotBox](#supported-hardware-lora-devices-multitech-multitech-mdotbox) which was previously registered under a [Senet account](#lora-senet-network-create-account).